Sterlid/cs102-card-game/README.md

 - Replayability
 - Random Events/Powerups
 - Betting System
+- Split classes into seperate files for easier understanding

 **notes:
 - I haven't made compile.bat and run.bat, you run the game from App.java.